hydrogo/rainymotion/docs/source/gettingstarted.rst

     # 2. import rainymotion
     >>>import rainymotion

 If no error is raised: good job, now you have a working python environment with the ``rainymotion`` library inside.
-You are ready to nowcast someting.
+You are ready to nowcast something.

 Quick overview
 --------------